rcheng805/rcheng805.github.io/_pages/activities.md

 Teaching Assistant
 ---

-__CDS 110 (Introduction to Feedback Systems)__

-The CDS 110 course provides an introduction to analysis and design of feedback control systems, including classical control theory in the time and frequency domain.
-As a teaching assistant, I held precepts, answered students' questions, and graded assignments.

-__ME/CS/EE 134 (Autonomy)__
+__ME/CS/EE 134 (Autonomy) - Spring, 2018__

 The ME/CS/EE 134 course covers the basics of autonomy at the intersection of computer vision, machine learning, and robotics.
 I designed one the hardware labs, which dealt with mapping, localization, and navigation.
 I ran students through how to program a turtlebot to autonomously navigate around obstacles from a start point to end point.
 In addition, I wrote up a couple assignments to get students familiar path planning and ROS (robot operating system), and I also guest lectured twice for the course, providing an overview and tutorial on ROS.
 A github repository with some of the course materials can be found [here](https://github.com/rcheng805/ME134_robotics).

+__CDS 110 (Introduction to Feedback Systems) - Fall, 2016__

+The CDS 110 course provides an introduction to analysis and design of feedback control systems, including classical control theory in the time and frequency domain.
+As a teaching assistant, I held precepts, answered students' questions, and graded assignments.

 Tutoring
 ---